hightower8083/opmd2VTK/README.md

 TBD:
 - error messages
-- units resclaings if needed
+- units rescalings if needed
+- other openPMD features, which could have got missed

 ### Basic usage :
 ```python